 The Belgian midfielder was born in January 2004 and made his big-money move to Chelsea in the summer.
 Injuries have stalled the start of his Chelsea career, but the future looks incredibly bright for the youngster.

 Chelsea’s spending under Todd Boehly has been heavily scrutinised, but we can’t help but get excited about Santos.
 The 19-year-old Brazilian midfielder is currently developing on loan with Nottingham Forest.

 🎥 Andrey Santos – Chelsea’s new Brazilian midfielder.
 Not just a defensive midfielder pic.twitter.com/XN9x5q4CPl

 Brighton splashed out around £9.5million for the Paraguayan forward in the summer transfer window and he has already shown glimpses of quality.

-He’s mostly plated in a backup role to their other forwards so far, but if Brighton’s recruitment is anything to go by, he’ll be a first-team star in no time.
+He’s mostly played in a backup role to their other forwards so far, but if Brighton’s recruitment is anything to go by, he’ll be a first-team star in no time.

 Born over a year after Messi made his Barcelona debut, Lewis is now establishing himself as a first-team regular under Pep Guardiola.
 Taking advantage of the Joao Cancelo drama, Lewis looks a natural in the City lineup.